 Consistently ranked as one of the top states for business, Virginia is a leading location for cybersecurity.
 Virginia offers a low cost of business, an acclaimed business environment, a highly educated workforce, and opportunities for sustainable operations.
 But more than that, the Commonwealth has a demonstrated capability – and desire – to partner with companies on innovation and growth.

-Virginia offers a welcoming business climate for companies and is recognized as a top ranked state for business, coming in at No. 4 by CNBC and No. 5 by Forbes.com in their annual best states for business rankings.
+Virginia offers a welcoming business climate for companies and is recognized as a top-ranked state for business, coming in at No. 1 by CNBC and No. 4 by Forbes.com in their annual best states for business rankings.

-- The average commercial electric rate rates is the lowest in the U.S. at 7.52 cents per kilowatt hour
+- The 2019 average commercial electric rate is the lowest in the U.S. at 7.55 cents per kilowatt hour.

-- Building costs range from 6% to 21% below the national average, depending on the region
+- Building costs range from 7% to 19% below the national average, depending on the region.

-- Competitive incentives for major new employment centers and targeted local incentive programs
+- Competitive incentives and targeted local incentive programs are offered for major new employment centers.